snarkify/arkmsm/README.md

 for generously taking the time to answer our technical questions.

 ## Questions
-For technical questions, please contact `ouyang at snarikify.io`
+For technical questions, please contact `hello at snarikify.io`